Reiryoku-Technologies/Apollo/README.md

 # Apollo
 Apollo is a JavaScript library to get real-time economic declarations such as inflation rates, unemployment rates or interest rates reported by governments or other entities.
+This library gives its best when used with [Mida](https://github.com/Reiryoku-Technologies/Mida), the JavaScript framework to operate in global financial markets, both can be used to create expert advisors and perform market analysis based on macro economic data.

 ## Usage
 ### How to get an economic factor and its declarations